Forest fires are frequent in Québec and are often caused by human activity. The forest fire season usually starts in April until late October.

 When you go to the forest and the degree of flammability is high (in the spring or during a drought), be informed about the following subjects:

-- The danger of fire in your region or in the sector where you intend to go, and the preventive measures in effect.
+- The danger of fire (in French only) in your region or in the sector where you intend to go, and the preventive measures (in French only) in effect.
 These measures may consist in:

 - A ban on open fires in the forest or nearby